Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 • "When I don't have the answer, I feel exposed."

-Ask your client to reflect on their last emotional reaction:
+Ask your client to reflect on their last emotional reaction with four questions:

 • What happened?